PX4/PX4-user_guide/en/advanced_config/racer_setup.md

 > **Note** If the board has an internal magnetometer, it should not be used (small racers are particularly prone to strong electromagnetic interference).

-Racers typically do not have a GPS as it adds some weight and is prone to damage during crashes (a GPS + external magenetometer must be placed on a GPS mast away from high currents to avoid mag interferences, which unfortunately means it easy to break).
+Racers typically do not have a GPS as it adds some weight and is prone to damage during crashes (a GPS + external magnetometer must be placed on a GPS mast away from high currents to avoid magnetic interference, which unfortunately means that it is easy to break).

 There are however some benefits in adding GPS, particularly for beginners:
 - You can go into position hold and the vehicle will just stay in one place.